 For more information, visit the website of the municipality of Les Cèdres.

 Mont Rigaud is one of the few places in the Montérégie where you can go mountain biking.
 The mountain has 16.5 km of cross-country trails ranging from beginner to expert.
 If you want to give the sport a try but don’t have the equipment, rentals are available at the base of the mountain.

 Kids and grown-ups alike love coming to the Centre de la nature quatre-saisons in Coteau-du-Lac, which offers several kilometres of mountain bike trails as well as a closed circuit pump track for BMX bikes.

 Road cycling routes

 Pedal along one of the region’s many cycling routes, which range in distance from 29 km to 144 km.
 Seasoned cyclists will want to try the Circuit des cageux or the Circuit de la montagne.
-If it’s beautiful landscapes you’re looking for, the Circuit du Moulin won’t disappoint.
+If it’s beautiful landscapes you’re looking for, the Mill Circuit won’t disappoint.
 Visit our page to find all the cycling routes, on shared or dedicated paths, and plan your next cycling trip in Vaudreuil-Soulanges.
 Some of them offer an even more unique cycling experience by including a ferry or shuttle river crossing.

 Our Itineraries section has more than ten thematic cycling trips that let you discover the region and its not-to-be-missed attractions.